DocJade/fluster_rs/readme.md

 * Tiered caching
 	* Triple tiered, in-memory cache to minimize disk swapping, while only using 2 floppy disks worth of memory.
 * Error checking
-	* Every 512 byte block has a 4 byte CRC to ensure we detect corruption or bad reads, and will automatically retry reads if the CRC fails.
+	* Every 512 byte block has a 4 byte CRC to detect corruption or bad reads, and disk operations will automatically retry if the CRC fails.
 * FUSE based
-	* Built on [FUSE](https://github.com/libfuse/libfuse), which makes it mountable on any UNIX or UNIX-like system that supports FUSE.
+	* Built on [FUSE](https://github.com/libfuse/libfuse), which makes Fluster! mountable on any UNIX or UNIX-like system that supports FUSE.

 ## How To Use